 - If you have had a Buy to Let mortgage we may obtain a charge against your home.

 - If you do not make an arrangement to repay the shortfall debt on a Buy to Let mortgage, we could take repossession proceedings against your home.

-Some companies may invite you to sell the property to them and then lease it back as a way of resolving your sort term financial difficulty.
+- Some companies may invite you to sell the property to them and then lease it back as a way of resolving your short term financial difficulty.
 Please be careful as such actions may not be in your long term best interest.
 We would advise you to seek independent advice before entering into any arrangement of this type.

 - If you do this, you will still owe us any outstanding debt.
 Please discuss this option with us or an independent adviser before taking such action.